 This Easter the London Eye is treating visitors to more than your standard chocolate fix, serving up the Hotel Chocolat Tasting Experience.
 A must for chocolate lovers, it will offer an array of tempting chocolates and truffles while an expert from Hotel Chocolat guides you through an exclusive tasting adventure.
 Guests will also be treated to a couple of glasses of Prosecco, a goodie bag to take home and performances from Zippos Circus while they enjoy a 360 degree view of London.

-From cheap budget places to stay to luxury 5 star suites see our special offers for hotels, including The Grosvenor Hotel London from 69% off.
+From cheap budget places to stay to luxury 5 star hotels see our discounts for hotels, including The Rubens at the Palace Hotel from 39% off.